Homemade cream Style Corn

 I don’t recommend freezing a dish with this much dairy as it will like break, or curdle, when thawed.

-To substitute fresh or canned for the 2 bags of frozen corn, I recommend 9 to 10 ears of corn, or 4 cans of corn.
+To substitute fresh or canned for the 2 bags of frozen corn, I recommend 9 to 10 ears of corn, or 4 cans of corn – you need about 6.5 cups total.

 There is no difference in flavor between yellow or white corn, whether fresh or not.
 Use what you have, or blend the two together!
 There is some difference in nutrient value based on color, which you can read more about here.